strongdan/firehose-splash-page/README.md

 Created as part of The Firehose Project prework

-You can view the pages [here](http://strongdan.github.io/firehose-splash-page)
+You can view the page [here](http://strongdan.github.io/firehose-splash-page)